Affidavit of Heirship

 What is an Affidavit of Heirship?

-An affidavit of heirship can be used in lieu of a will if there is no will and the estate is limited to real estate property.
+An affidavit of heirship can be used instead of a will if there is no will and the estate is limited to real estate property.
 An affidavit is used to identify heirs, such as children, grandchildren, or parents, who might be entitled to any property left behind.
 Spouses are typically not part of this, as they fall under a different category.

 Per Texas Estates Code 203.001, the affidavit serves as evidence about a property once it’s been on file for at least five years.
 With this timeframe, the court can use this as a chain to connect any available heirs and a title of transfer of property.